The Spec Coding Editorial Team

 - Editorial contact: corrections and source questions go to [email protected].

-- Scope of claims: career examples are anonymized engineering scenarios, not claims of endorsement by named employers or customers.
+- Scope of claims: examples are anonymized engineering scenarios, not claims of endorsement by named employers, clients, or platforms.

-- Updates: material author-page changes are reflected in the last-updated date and, when relevant, the site changelog or Editorial Policy.
+- Updates: material changes to this page are reflected in the last-updated date and, when relevant, the site changelog or Editorial Policy.

-Every article on Spec Coding is drawn from a real delivery scenario Daniel has encountered or has been consulted on.
+Every article on Spec Coding is built around a delivery scenario where an under-specified decision caused — or nearly caused — real damage.
 Topics include:

 - Spec-first adoption — how to introduce specification discipline to a team already mid-sprint, without disrupting velocity.